cvzwkk/portal/assets/docs/knowledges/DeFi/projects/BluePrints/zkVault/readme.md

 # V2

-Crosschain-compatible vault (design only; actual crosschain logic requires off-chain components or messaging protocols like LayerZero or Axelar)
+Crosschain-compatible vault (design only;
+ - Actual crosschain logic requires off-chain components or messaging protocols like LayerZero or Axelar)
-Multi-storage (e.g., mapping, array, event-based)
+ - Multi-storage (e.g., mapping, array, event-based)
-ZK Identity compatibility (placeholder for integration; zkID typically handled off-chain or via specific protocols like Semaphore)
+ - ZK Identity compatibility (placeholder for integration; zkID typically handled off-chain or via specific protocols like Semaphore)
-Gasless via EIP-712 (meta-transactions)
+ - Gasless via EIP-712 (meta-transactions)
-Escrow multisig: Requires 4 keys to authorize withdrawals One-time withdrawal to a new secure key
+ - Escrow multisig: Requires 4 keys to authorize withdrawals
+ - One-time withdrawal to a new secure key

 Optimized for EVM chains (e.g., Polygon)
 Let’s now build the smart contract.
 This version will contain:
-Vault storage
+ - Vault storage
-EIP-712 logic for gasless execution
+ - EIP-712 logic for gasless execution
-Multisig approval (4-of-N)
+ - Multisig approval (4-of-N)
-Withdraw-once to a new secure key
+ - Withdraw-once to a new secure key

 ```// SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;